mkner/basic-pid/docs/examples.rst

 mobile robot in a physical environment introduces electro-mechanical dynamics that need to be accurately handled by multiple interacting process control systems.

+One of the most fundamental is the wheel velocity controller.

 The following example is from the working code set of an operational Autonomous Mobile Robotic system